Neil’s Guide to Sofia

 - Hambara (map) – this is literally an underground bar.
 And it’s unmarked.
 It’s down a dark alleyway to the left of another bar.
 You have to open an unmarked door.
 Trust your instincts… “Once upon a time it was a barn and then it became a secret printing house.
 Rumour has it that initially only a handful of people who had keys used this secret spot, and even today it still has a type of speakeasy vibe, with visitors required to knock on the unmarked door to gain access.”

 - Vitamin B (map) – Kind of hipster-y bar with loads of different beers.
 Can be a little soul-less in quiet times, but looks fairly jumping on a weekend.
+UPDATE – I think it’s relocated, so this map link may now be wrong.

 - Bilkova (map) – I’ve heard it’s the oldest bar in Sofia.
 Nice underground vibes.
 Good tunes.
 Small, reasonably cheap.